The Workers Lab envisions a society where all workers are safe, healthy, and secure.

-Jeshua focuses on the design and growth of the Innovation Fund, Design Sprints, and Learning Hub, which allows him to cultivate our data, learnings, and investment strategies.
+Jeshua oversees all our programs, including the design and growth of the Innovation Fund, Design Sprints, and Learning Hub, which allows him to cultivate our data, learnings, and investment strategies.
 Previous to TWL, Jeshua served as an associate intern for Business for Social Responsibility and at Berkeley Haas, where he co-authored sustainability projects related to Tesla and Levi’s supply chain optimization, as well as stakeholder management of Forest Resilience Bonds.
 Jeshua is a graduate of UC Berkeley’s Haas School of Business and the Blum Center for Developing Economies, with a bachelor’s degree in Business Administration and a minor in Global Poverty & Practice.

 Thomas focuses on supporting workers from the ground up through connecting donors and supporters to The Workers Lab programs to build sustainable financial support and distribute resources to critical places throughout the country.
 Prior to TWL, Thomas served as the political fundraiser at Planned Parenthood Federation of America, where he worked with a national network of donors to fund the largest reproductive advocacy and electoral program in the country.
 He also served as a political campaigner throughout the 2020 election cycle, supporting multiple candidates throughout the country as well as ballot measure initiatives in targeted states.
 Thomas holds a bachelor’s degree in Women's Studies from Vassar College.

 Seph serves as the interim director of finance and operations.
 He is responsible for the implementation and day-to-day management of the finance and operations of the organization.
 Prior to joining The Workers Lab, he served as an operations manager for fashion brand retailers.
 Other roles included managing a high-volume flagship retail store with more than 450 employees working across seven cross-functional departments.
 In addition to customer service marketing and human relations, serving as the lead in the development and implementation of executive financial tools and dashboards engineered to monitor operational performance.